bli-/TennisLeague/README.md

 ## Work in Progress!

-This is an ongoing project and is not yet done.
+This is an ongoing project.
 As of today (6/1/2022), I only have "Court" and "Admin" pages working

 ## What is this project?